 If you suspect a case of Ash dieback having checked the pictorial guide, report it to the Chalara helpline: 08459 33 55 77 (open 8am - 6pm every day) or email@example.com.

 If you think you have seen it on a Wildlife Trust nature reserve please also let us know.
 If you can, take a few photographs and send them to us, and describe as accurately as you can where the suspect tree is.

 4.)
-How did the disease get to the UK and into the wood at Gamlingay?
+How did the disease get to the UK?

 We don’t know, but the pattern of infection suggest that trees in England have become infected by spores crossing the North Sea.
-It’s highly likely that Gamlingay was also infected by spores getting to the wood on the wind.
+It’s highly likely that our reserves were also infected by spores getting to the wood on the wind.

 5.)
 Can this disease be cured?
 If not what will happen to the wood and the trees?

 No cure currently exists but research suggests a small percentage of ash trees are resistant, and that this resistance is strongly inherited by future generations.
 It is likely that these few resistant trees will be the means of future survival and spread.

 6.)
 If I visit the wood will I spread the disease to my garden at home?

 Current research suggests that spreading the disease on clothing or footwear is a low risk, but cannot be completely ruled out.